+ Why does AVPros charge an upfront appraisal fee?

 + Will a lower Assessment Value affect my sales price, if I decide to sell?

 No. I am not aware of buyers who look at the tax bill to influence their purchase price.
 On the other hand, it is just good property management to keep your property taxes in line.
 Why pay more than your share of taxes?

 + If I missed the June 1st protest deadline can I still appeal?

-There are alternative appeals that can be filed, including an abatement/refund petition if you didn’t start the appeal process in May 2015.
-As a matter of fact, appeals can still be filed for the 2013-14 tax years if not appealed prior.
+There are alternative appeals that can be filed, including an abatement/refund petition if you didn’t start the process by filing a protest during the May 1 to June 1 protest period for 2017.
+As a matter of fact, appeals can still be filed for the 2015-16 tax years if not appealed prior.
 Contact AVPros to discuss your situation.

 + What is the difference between a “Protest” and an “Appeal”?

 The technical difference, according to the Colorado Division of Taxation, is that a protest is the initial filing with the assessor’s office within the prescribed period after May 1 when the new assessment values are mailed to property owners.
 An appeal describes any other filing of a petition challenging a property’s assessment value, including the CBOE (2nd Round), the BAA (third round), or anything related to the filing of an abatement or refund petition.
 That said, many in the industry use the terms interchangeably.